mainmatter/playbook/development-process/README.md

 issue is moved to a later iteration as well.

-**The iteration, once planned, is not a binding agreement.** It is still possible for all project stakeholders to react to changes, features or priorities and the project team cannot guarantee all planned issues to be completed by the end of the iteration as new challenges might come up once work on an issue has started.
+**The iteration, once planned, is not a binding agreement.** It is still possible for all project stakeholders to react to changes regarding features or priorities and the project team cannot guarantee all planned issues to be completed by the end of the iteration as new challenges might come up once work on an issue has started.
 The iteration plan is merely a snapshot of feature requests